Key points in this article:

 If your site is difficult to navigate, the experience is no longer fast or convenient.
 To keep your customers happy, everything should be clear and intuitive.

-Don’t overwhelm your main menu with too many categories, though.
+Just be sure that you don’t overwhelm your main menu with too many categories, though.
 Use a system of subcategories that helps visitors navigate from more general to more specific pages.

 2. Communicate your value proposition clearly